BlockScience/aztec-gddt/README.md

 ## Introduction

-TODO approve as acceptable
-TODO approve as final

 This repository provides a cadCAD simulation model of the Aztec system, focusing on the design and implementation of the Fernet Sequencer Selection Protocol.
 The goal of the model is to understand the effect of design parameters and agent behaviors on the health of the Aztec network, as measured through various Key Performance Indicators (KPIs).

 This document provides: